 Conversely, a healthy gut can improve your energy levels, sleep cycles, and general health.
 A healthy gut is one of many factors that contribute to a healthy and happy lifestyle.
 So, how do we make it happen?

-When thinking about healthy foods for your gut, focus on having a well-rounded diet of whole foods.
-Here are some of the top foods to add to your diet.
+When thinking about food for gut health, focus on having a well-rounded diet of whole foods.
+Here are some of the top foods to improve your gut-health diet.

 Green vegetables.
 Leafy greens, like spinach and kale, can work wonders to help your gut because they are high in vitamins and fiber.